Sharan-Babu/FB_wit/README.md

 streamlit run Devbot.py
 ~~~

 25)	That’s it.
-We are done and now you have a fully functional and useful web app that can help make the lives of <i>devs</i> a little bit easier. <i>Go enjoy and make more useful apps with your newly learnt skills!</i>:dancer:
+We are done and now you have a fully functional and useful web app that can help make the lives of <i>devs</i> a little bit easier. <i>Go enjoy and make more useful apps with your newly learnt skills!</i>:dancer: :dancer:

 Youtube URL for the demo: https://youtu.be/OQjbIcpCgSE